cea-wismar/hyPDEVS_Matlab/00-Readme.txt

 Alternatively install as Matlab's App: goto Tab APPS --> install Apps --> choose MatlabDEVS.mlappinstall --> done ;-)

+Start the toolbox from the App entry or from prompt by typing MatlabDEVS.

 FILES

-* my_odeplot.p --> adopted plot function for continuous variables (used as 'Outputfcn' via odeset)
+* my_odeplot.m --> adopted plot function for continuous variables (used as 'Outputfcn' via odeset)
-* ode_wrapper.p --> acts as model function and event function for ODE-solver
+* ode_wrapper.m --> acts as model function and event function for ODE-solver
-* r_c_discrete.p --> root coordinator solely for simulation of pure discrete models
+* r_c_discrete.m --> root coordinator solely for simulation of pure discrete models
-* r_c_hybrid.p --> root coordinator for simulation of hybrid as well as pure discrete models (experimental status!)
+* r_c_hybridmp --> root coordinator for simulation of hybrid as well as pure discrete models (experimental status!)

 CHANGES